mmghannam/russcip-talk/main.typ

 });
 ```
 ]

+== Future Work: More Safe Wrappers
+SCIP supports many other callbacks, such as:
+  - Reader
+  - Presolver
+  - Cut selector

+Many more API functions are available in SCIP, a full list can be found #link("https://github.com/scipopt/scip-sys")[#text(blue)[here]].

 == Future Work: Modeling

 Enable more powerful modeling features for the many constraint types available in SCIP through a generic procedural macro.